Verbweaver/verbweaver/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License + Commons Clause - see the [LICENSE](LICENSE) file for details.

+The MIT License ensures that you have unrestricted rights to use, modify, and redistribute Verbweaver free of charge.
+However, the Commons Clause rider prohibits you from selling Verbweaver or a providing a service (such as a cloud-hosting solution) "whose value derives, entirely or substantially" from Verbweaver.
+If you wish to purchase a license exception to this clause, then please contact us with your offer.

 ## 🙏 Acknowledgments